zacel/Coronastatus-form/README.md

 This react is to help with optimize the reporting process for the [coronastatus](https://github.com/BustByte/coronastatus) project.

+## EJS variables
+EJS variables are passed to the the react app using the `window`.
+For an example see `public/index.html`.
+Each one is set globally so it can be consumed in the app like this: `window.i86n['Important']`.

+## Translation status
+So far all of the translations used in coronastatus-form are supported by coronastatus except for 'Back' and 'Next'.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).